 Lesson – Summer Planning

-- Based on my academic strengths and weaknesses, will I need to recover classes in which I did not perform well during the school year or would I like to accelerate my academic schedule by taking required core, elective, or dual enrollment classes?
+- Based on my academic strengths and weaknesses, will I need to recover classes in which I did not perform well during the school year or would I like to accelerate my academic schedule by taking summer classes?

 - Based on my gifts and talents, would I like to attend specialized programs for athletes, musicians, artists, dancers, or theatre performers?

-- Based on my career aspirations, would I like to pursue paid or unpaid internship opportunities?
+- Based on my career aspirations, would I like to perform community service or pursue unpaid internship opportunities?

-- Based on the competition to gain admission into my top colleges, would I like to increase my competitiveness as a candidate for admission by participating in competitions or engaging in research?
+- Based on the competition to gain admission into my top colleges, would I like to increase my competitiveness as a candidate for admission by participating in competitions or learning more about how to conduct research?

-- Would I like to engage in community service or participate on a Mission Trip?
+- Would I like to engage in volunteer at my school or participate on a Mission Trip?

-- Notes: Make notes of how you envision spending your summers during each year of high school.
+Notes: Make notes of how you envision spending your summers during each year between now and the summer prior to entering into your senior year of high school.

-Lesson 2: Researching summer programs aligned with your interests.
-As you engage in researching summer program opportunities, note programs of interest.
+Activity 2: Researching summer programs aligned with your interests.

-- FFEAE Research: You may begin your research by reviewing the comprehensive listing under the Summer and Pre-college Programs category on the Foundation for Ensuring Access and Equity website.
+- FFEAE Research: You may begin your research by reviewing the comprehensive listing under the Summer and Pre-college Programs page of our blog.

 - Keyword Research: You may further expand your research by performing an Internet search on the phrase “best + my interest + summer programs for high school students.”